 While tables, dance floors, and various decor features will take up most of the space in your tent, it’s important to leave room for other day-of elements like your live band or other entertainment essentials.
 “With an intimate setting as a unique benefit to a tented space, sometimes leaving too little room for a large orchestra can result in cramped spaces and limited dance room,” says Jeremy Davis, bandleader for The Fabulous Equinox Orchestra.
 Talk with your planner or day-of coordinator to ensure plenty of entertainment space is allocated to avoid unnecessary overcrowding.

 “Wedding tents should include everything that a regular venue has, such as flooring, power, air conditioning/heating units, generators, lighting, and portable bathrooms,” notes Jennifer Zabinski, president and founder of JZ Events.
 It’s also important to consider the functionality of your tent for vendors.
 “For example, ensure there are proper access points for vendors to load in and be sure to include a cook-tent if your wedding is in a remote location.”

 Play With Scale, Size, and Design

 If hosting an intimate affair or an event suited for a larger guest list, choosing the right size for your tent is crucial to finalizing the layout for your reception or ceremony.
-Christen Ryan, founder of Ryan Designs, emphasizes the importance of diversification when it comes to tent sizes and their aesthetic.
-“Keep in mind that some tents have poles that take up space throughout the interior, and to consider your surroundings when choosing décor pieces so that every aspect of your design relates to the overall vision," Ryan says.
+Christen Ryan, founder of Ryan Designs, emphasizes the importance of diversification when it comes to tent sizes and their aesthetics.
+“Keep in mind that some tents have poles that take up space throughout the interior and to consider your surroundings when choosing decor pieces so that every aspect of your design relates to the overall vision," Ryan says.